We show you how to present your vision to customers and blow them away with your designs making the most of your SketchUp Pro subscription. Let's...

 In Part 1 of this series, we’ll teach you how to start from scratch and create design options with ease.
 In Part 2, you’ll learn how to showcase those designs in their best light, leaving your audience mesmerized.
 The examples used are interior design focused but don’t worry, these concepts can be applied to almost any industry!

-Get started with a 2D sketch, floorplan or photo in SketchUp Pro
+Get started with a 2D sketch, floorplan or your project ideas with SketchUp Pro

 There are a few different ways to bring your project into SketchUp right from the start.
 Don’t be afraid to use what you have depending on the project, whether a sketch, photograph (check out how to use Match Photo) or a 2D plan: